trackmania-rl/tmrl/README.md

 - On the machine hosting your `Server`, generate a TLS key and certificate (follow the [tlspyo instructions](https://github.com/MISTLab/tls-python-object#tls-setup));
 - Copy your generated certificate on all other machines (either in the default tlspyo credentials directory or in a directory of your choice);
 - If you used your own directory in the previous step, replace the `"TLS_CREDENTIALS_DIRECTORY"` entry with its path.

+If for any reason you do not wish to use TLS (not recommended), you should still at least use a custom password in `config.json` when training over a public network.
+HOWEVER, DO NOT USE A PASSWORD THAT YOU USE FOR OTHER APPLICATIONS.
+This is because, without TLS encryption, this password will be readable in the packets sent by your machines over the network.

 # Autonomous driving in TrackMania